Kalan-Lab/zol/README.md

 pip install -e .

 # 4. depending on internet speed, this can take 20-30 minutes
+# end product will be 28 GB! but can also run in minimal mode
+# (which will only download PGAP HMM models < 5 GB) using -m.
 # within zol Git repo with conda environment activated, run:
 setup_annotation_dbs.py
 ```